arielsalminen/vue-design-system/README.md

 # Vue Design System (W-I-P)

 [Vue Design System](https://vueds.com) is an open-source tool for prototyping UI design systems.
-It provides you and your team a set of organized tools, patterns & practices to build upon so that you can get started with actual app code faster.
+It provides you and your team a set of organized tools, patterns & practices to build upon, so that you can get started with the actual design system faster.

 The tool is built on top of [Vue.js](https://vuejs.org), [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) & [Vue Webpack Template](http://vuejs-templates.github.io/webpack/) and is aimed for designers and front-end developers who have at least basic knowledge of component based workflows + HTML, SCSS & JavaScript.